gboksm11/AIORTC-Video-Streaming/README.rst

-Audio, video and data channel server
+Video and Data Channel Server
 ====================================

-This example illustrates establishing audio, video and a data channel with a browser.
-It also performs some image processing on the video frames using OpenCV.
+This example illustrates establishing a video and a data channel with a browser.
+The browser (client-side) has access to a camera and sends video feed to the python server via WebRTC.
+Server-side, the video feed is processed and is fed into yolov5 every ~1 sec, where objects in the feed are detected and relayed back to the client.
+In addition, the video feed is relayed back to the client.

 Running
 -------